 The Chromolithograph of the Constituent Assembly of 1916-1917

-The building on Río Lerma no. 35, which is home to the Museo Casa de Carranza, was designed as an upper-middle class residence during the regime of Porfirio Díaz.
-It was built and first owned by a civil engineer called Manuel Luis Stampa Ortigoza, who was involved in constructions in the Cuauhtémoc and Juárez neighborhoods in the final stages of the Díaz’s rule.
+The building on Río Lerma no. 35, which is home to the Carranza House Museum, was designed as an upper-middle class residence during the regime of Porfirio Díaz.
+It was built and first owned by a civil engineer called Manuel Luis Stampa Ortigoza, who was involved in constructions in the Cuauhtémoc and Juárez neighborhoods in the final stages of Díaz’s rule.

 In 1919, Stampa rented the house to President Venustiano Carranza, who lived there from November that year until May 1920.
 After Huerta’s rebellion, in which most of the army rebelled in support of General Álvaro Obregón, Carranza was forced to flee Mexico City for Veracruz, where he planned to install his government.
 However, Don Venustiano never arrived at his destination, because his convoy of trains was hounded by rebels all along the way; Carranza ended up having to travel on horseback to seek refuge in the mountains of Puebla, before eventually being assassinated in the rural settlement of Tlaxcalantongo, in the morning of May 21.
 Carranza’s remains were brought back to his house on Río Lerma 35 for a wake, and they were subsequently interred in the Civil Pantheon of Dolores on May 24, 1920.